 While working in Microsoft Excel, sometimes we need to create data entry forms or Excel dashboards.
 When developing data entry forms, a drop-down list is a very helpful feature in Excel.
 It displays a list of things in a cell as a drop-down menu, from which the user may choose.
 When you have a list that you need to enter in a set of cells frequently, this could be beneficial.
 In this article, we will demonstrate the steps of creating excel dependent drop-down list with multiple words.
 Also, we will show you how to clear or reset those lists.

 What Is a Dependent Drop Down List in Excel?

 A drop-down list in Excel is a data validation function that allows choosing from a list of options.
 And, when the list of items varies depending on the value in another cell, these types of lists are referred to as dependent drop-down lists.

-Steps to Create Dependent Drop Down List with Multiple Words in Excel
+Excel Dependent Drop Down List with Multiple Words: Create with Easy Steps

 Sometimes, we might wish to utilize more than one drop-down list in Excel so that the items accessible in the second drop-down list are based on the first drop-down list’s selection.
 And, those are the dependent drop-down lists.